cloudquery/cloudquery/website/pages/blog/building-cloudquery.md

 ### Code Generation

-Big challenge around scaling support for services and APIs support for highly different APIs and keeping up the code with the server APIs and schema.
+Big challenge is scaling and continuously supportting large number of APIs.
 Before we dive into how we leveraged code-generation to generate CloudQuery plugins, let’s take a quick look at how client library generation for multiple languages worked in those days.

 Usually there is some intermediate language such as gRPC/GraphQL/Smithy that generates server stubs and clients automatically for multiple languages instead of manually maintaining clients for a number of languages and keeping up with the server APIs.